BMW i8 - The bargain-buy "supercar" I wasn't expecting to own.

 Having said all that, it's still good to see that the i8 sits nicely on the scissor lift in our garage; so perhaps I'll do the odd extra oil change after all....

-Sure, there are faster, louder, bigger engined and much more expensive "proper" supercars out there, but for me that does not detract at all from the i8 experience.
+Sure, there are much faster, louder, bigger engined and much more expensive "proper" supercars out there, but for me that does not detract at all from the i8 experience.

 Here is a car that looks stunning, goes more than quickly enough, handles beautifully, is comfortable and easy to drive and puts a smile on my face every single time.

-in" charging), its rarity and a residual value that can't
+in" charging), its rarity and a residual value that can't really fall that much lower given all

-really fall much lower given all the above and where it is now on the depreciation curve.
-I'm not even worried about the HV battery which is still going strong.
+the above and where it is now on the depreciation curve.
+I'm not even worried about the HV battery which is still going strong and really only for extra boost dya to day.

 Modifications.